iotaledger/wallet.rs/documentation/docs/libraries/rust/getting_started.md

  _Rust_ and _Cargo_ are required to use wallet.rs.
 You can find installation instructions in the [Rust documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 We recommend you update _Rust_ to the latest stable version [rustup update stable](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
-The nightly version should be fine, but there is a chance some changes are not compatible.

 ### Dependencies